-- 1. Protect children under six years of age from lead poisoning by providing grantsassistance to remove lead-based paint hazards to eligible households in conjunction with increasing health screening and public education. - 2.
+- 1. Protect children under six years of age from lead poisoning by providing assistance for leadbased paint hazard control to eligible households in conjunction with increasing health screening and public education. - 2.
 Increase the number of lead-safe and healthy housing units resulting in preservation of Lincoln's affordable housing stock. - 3.
 Promote training and employment for area residents to meet the need for contractors and to hire their employees.

 An estimated 165 units will receive lead hazard control intervention.
 The interventions will be primarily interim controls with component replacement where most effective.
-Lead Hazard Control work focuses on eligible properties within the city, primarily in properties in which children under six years of age have Elevated Blood Levels (EBLs).
+Lead Hazard Control work focuses on eligible properties within the city, primarily in properties in which children under six years of age have Elevated Blood Levels (EBLLs).
 Work includes intake, lead inspection/risk assessment/clearance of eligible properties, lead hazard control strategies, historic preservation, specification development, financing of the interventions, relocation when needed, construction, education and information efforts, and program evaluation.

-The grant period is through July 2024 and Urban Development intends to re-apply for another threeyear grant to continue the program.
+The grant period is through July 2024 and Urban Development intends to re-apply for another three year grant to continue the program.